 Therefore, there are great opportunities to watch some live football in Madrid.
 Even if you are not coming for a match, you can still enjoy a stadium tour at either Bernabéu or Wanda.

-Here’s a full guide to everyone interested in taking a football trip to Madrid!
+Here’s a full guide for everyone interested in taking a football trip to Madrid!

 Football clubs in Madrid

-Everyone knows the two main clubs of the city – Real Madrid and Atlético Madrid.
+Everyone knows the two big clubs of the city – Real Madrid and Atlético Madrid.

 Both are historical giants, and to this day they remain some of the top clubs in the entire world.
 We will dig deeper into each of them below, but it is nice to give a general introduction to Madrid’s football scene so that you are also aware of other clubs in the Madrid region.